Investor Protection Campaign Research

 - Three times (21 percent) as many known investment fraud victims have attended a free lunch investment seminar as a national sample of investors (7 percent).

-A 2006 national telephone survey (PDF 42 KB) of older investors (55 and older) found that:
+A Senior Investor Literacy and Fraud Susceptibility Survey of older investors (55 and older) found that: